List of Emmerdale characters introduced in 2006: DI Frank Blackmore

 Detective Inspector Frank Blackmore, portrayed by Daniel Coll, was a police officer who initially appeared to investigate the murder of Tom King (Kenneth Farrington), alongside DS Karen Williams (Annie Fitzmaurice), DCI Grace Barraclough (Glynis Barber) and DI Vikesh Dasari (Stephen Rahman-Hughes).
 He took statements from the many residents of the village who attended his wedding to Rosemary Sinclair (Linda Thorson), and also investigated her subsequent disappearance a year later.
 He also questioned Chas (Lucy Pargeter) and Eli Dingle (Joseph Gilgun) as they were arrested under suspicion of murder.
 Blackmore also interrogated Hari Prasad regarding his false statement saying that Tom's sons, Jimmy (Nick Miles), Carl (Tom Lister) and Matthew (Matt Healy) were responsible.

-Blackmore was involved in investigating other crimes in the village, such as the death of Colin McFarlane where he interviewed Chas, who slept with him in an upmarket hotel the evening before he died.
+Blackmore then investigates the death of Colin McFarlane (Michael Melia) where he interviewed Chas, who slept with Colin in an upmarket hotel the evening before he died.
 He also investigated a house fire at Tenant House, where he arrested and charged Andy Sugden (Kelvin Fletcher) for the death of his adoptive mother, Sarah Sugden (Alyson Spiro) in 2000.
 He continued to appear in 2008, when he questioned Sam Dingle (James Hooton), who was caught in the possession of drugs.
+This was his last appearance.